SACHI Dental Clinic

 • Clinic Hours: Weekdays 9:30-18:30 (last reception at 18:00), Saturdays 9:30-17:00 (last reception at 16:30)

-Please inform us of your preferred visit date and time, symptoms, and other requests over the phone.
+Please inform us of your preferred visit date and time, symptoms you are experiencing, and any other requests over the phone.
 Our staff will provide courteous guidance.

 Online Reservations

-Reservations are available 24/7 through the reservation form on our clinic website.
+You can make reservations 24 hours a day through the reservation form on our clinic website.
 Select your preferred date and time from the calendar and enter the required information.
-A confirmation email will be automatically sent upon reservation completion.
+A confirmation email will be automatically sent upon completion of your reservation.

-• Symptom Communication: Please briefly describe your current symptoms and affected areas (e.g., tooth pain, lost filling, bleeding gums).
-Advance information helps us prepare for more appropriate treatment.
+• Symptom Communication: Please briefly describe your current symptoms and affected areas (e.g., tooth pain, lost filling, bleeding gums, etc.).
+Providing advance information allows us to prepare more appropriate treatment.

-• Insurance Coverage Confirmation: If you wish to use insurance coverage, please inform us during reservation that you have a My Number card or health insurance card.
+• Insurance Coverage Confirmation: If you wish to receive insurance-covered treatment, please inform us when making your reservation that you have a My Number card or health insurance card.

-• Preferred Time Preparation: Due to scheduling constraints, we may not accommodate your preferred time.
-Please consider second and third choice times when making reservations.
+• Preferred Time Preparation: Due to scheduling constraints, we may not be able to accommodate your preferred time.
+When making reservations, please consider second and third choice times as well.

-• Access Confirmation: First-time patients should confirm our location and access methods in advance.
-Please refer to the “Access” page on our website.
-Our clinic is easily accessible from Toei Mita Line “Mita” Station, Toei Oedo/Asakusa Lines “Daimon” Station, JR “Hamamatsucho” and “Tamachi” Stations, and Toei Asakusa Line “Shibakoen” Station.
+• Access Confirmation: First-time patients are advised to check our clinic’s location and access methods in advance for peace of mind.
+Please refer to the “Access” page on our clinic website.
+Our clinic is easily accessible from Toei Mita Line “Mita” Station, Toei Oedo Line and Asakusa Line “Daimon” Station, JR “Hamamatsucho” Station, “Tamachi” Station, and Toei Asakusa Line “Shiba-koen” Station.

 2. Arrival and Reception: Guidance for Your Visit Day

-Please come to our clinic on your scheduled appointment day.
+Please visit our clinic on your scheduled appointment day.

 As we have medical questionnaire forms to complete, please arrive approximately 10 minutes early.

-• Medical Certificate (if applicable): If you have a medical certificate, please present it at reception.
+• Medical Certificate (if applicable): If you have a medical certificate, please be sure to present it at reception.

-• Medication Notebook (if applicable): If you’re taking medications, please present your medication notebook for accurate treatment.
+• Medication Notebook (if applicable): If you are taking any medications, please present your medication notebook.
+This helps ensure accurate treatment.

 • Referral Letter (if applicable): If you have a referral letter from another medical institution, please submit it at reception.

-• Patient Card (for return visits): Patients who have visited our clinic before should bring their patient card, or install our patient card app for smoother reservations.
+• Patient Card (for return visits): Patients who have previously visited our clinic should bring their patient card.
+Alternatively, installing our patient card app will make reservations and other processes smoother.

 Reception

-Upon arrival, please provide your name at reception and present your health insurance card.
-We’ll then provide you with a medical questionnaire to complete in the waiting room.
+Upon arrival, please provide your name at reception.
+We will ask you to present your health insurance card and other documents.
+We will then provide you with a medical questionnaire to complete in the waiting room.

-The questionnaire includes important information about current symptoms, past treatment history, allergies, and current medications.
+The medical questionnaire includes important information such as current symptoms, past treatment history, allergies, and current medications.
 Accurate information leads to appropriate treatment, so please provide detailed responses.

 Waiting Room

 • Punctuality Request: Our clinic operates on an appointment system.
-Late arrivals may result in insufficient treatment time, so please arrive with time to spare.
+If you arrive late for your appointment, we may not be able to secure adequate treatment time, so please arrive with time to spare.

-• To minimize impact on other scheduled patients and provide quality treatment within limited time, we may not accommodate patients who are more than 5 minutes late.
-Please contact us if you’ll be delayed.
+• To minimize impact on other scheduled patients and to provide the highest quality treatment within limited time, we may not be able to accommodate patients who are more than 5 minutes late.
+Please contact us if you will be late.

-• Question Support: Our reception staff strives to address patient concerns and questions courteously.
-Please don’t hesitate to ask about anything unclear.
+• Addressing Questions: Our reception staff strives to carefully address patient concerns and questions.
+Please feel free to ask if you have any unclear points.

-3. First Visit Counseling: Understanding Patient Concerns and Wishes
+3. Initial Consultation: Understanding Patient Concerns and Preferences

-When your name is called, we’ll guide you to the treatment room where the attending dentist and dental hygienist will carefully listen to your concerns.
+When your name is called, you will be guided to the examination room.
+The attending dentist and dental hygienist will carefully listen to your concerns.

-• Questionnaire Review: We’ll review your completed questionnaire to confirm current symptoms and medical history in detail.
+• Medical Questionnaire Review: Based on your completed medical questionnaire, we will confirm details about your current symptoms and medical history.

-• Concern Assessment: We’ll conduct detailed interviews about your current problems and desired treatments.
+• Concern Assessment: We will conduct detailed interviews about your current concerns and desired treatment.

-• Treatment Plan Proposal: Based on your current oral condition and examination results like X-rays, we’ll explain possible treatment methods clearly.
+• Treatment Plan Proposal: Based on your current oral condition and examination results such as X-rays, we will clearly explain possible treatment methods.

-• Accurate Information: Accurate information from patients is essential for appropriate treatment.
-Please share any concerns, even minor ones like pain or discomfort.
+• Accurate Information Provision: Accurate information from patients is essential for appropriate treatment.
+Please share any concerns, including minor pain or discomfort.

-• Question Encouragement: We recommend resolving doubts and concerns at this stage.
+• Encouraging Questions: We recommend resolving any doubts or concerns at this stage.
 Our dentists will sincerely answer your questions.

-• Treatment Plan Confirmation: We’ll begin treatment only after you fully understand and agree to the treatment plan and costs.
+• Treatment Plan Confirmation: We will begin treatment only after you fully understand and agree to the treatment plan and costs.

 4. Examination: Precise Assessment of Oral Condition

-Along with counseling, we’ll conduct various examinations as needed to understand detailed oral conditions.
+Along with consultation, we conduct various examinations as needed to understand the detailed condition of your oral cavity.

 Common Examination Items

-• X-ray Imaging: We take X-rays to examine teeth and jaw bone conditions in detail.
-This is important for understanding cavity progression and periodontal disease severity.
+• X-ray Imaging: We take X-rays to examine the detailed condition of teeth and jaw bones.
+This is an important examination for understanding the progression of cavities and the extent of periodontal disease.

-• Periodontal Pocket Examination: We measure the depth of grooves between teeth and gums (periodontal pockets) to assess periodontal disease progression.
-Specialized instruments are used with minimal discomfort.
+• Periodontal Pocket Examination: We measure the depth of the groove between teeth and gums (periodontal pockets) to assess the progression of periodontal disease.
+We use specialized instruments for measurement, which causes minimal discomfort.

-• Intraoral Photography: We photograph the inside of your mouth with specialized cameras for record keeping and treatment comparison purposes.
+• Intraoral Photography: We photograph the inside of your mouth with a specialized camera to maintain records.
+This is useful for before-and-after treatment comparisons and progress monitoring.

-• Cavity Examination: We examine for cavities and their progression using specialized instruments and lasers.
+• Cavity Examination: We conduct detailed examinations for the presence and progression of cavities using specialized instruments and lasers.

 • Bite Examination: We check your bite condition and assess for any problems.

-Based on examination results, our dentists will explain specific treatment plans.
+Based on examination results, the dentist will explain the specific treatment plan.

 Treatment Plan Explanation Content

-• Current Oral Condition: Based on examination results, we’ll explain the presence and progression of cavities and periodontal disease in detail.
+• Current Oral Condition: Based on examination results, we will provide detailed explanations of the presence and progression of cavities and periodontal disease.

-• Treatment Duration: We’ll explain estimated treatment timeframes.
+• Treatment Duration: We will explain the estimated duration required for treatment.

-• Option Presentation: We may propose multiple treatment methods when applicable.
-We’ll explain each method’s advantages and disadvantages so you can choose the most suitable treatment.
+• Option Presentation: In some cases, we may propose multiple treatment methods.
+We will explain the advantages and disadvantages of each, allowing you to choose the most suitable treatment method.

-• Informed Consent: Our clinic emphasizes “informed consent,” beginning treatment only after patient agreement.
-Depending on content, we may request signature on consent forms.
+• Informed Consent: Our clinic emphasizes “informed consent,” beginning treatment only after patients fully understand and agree.
+Depending on the content, we may request your signature on a consent form.

-• Insurance vs. Self-Pay Treatment: Dental treatment includes insurance-covered treatments and self-pay treatments with full patient responsibility.
-Self-pay treatments may incur higher costs.
+• Insurance and Self-Pay Treatment: Dental treatment includes insurance-covered treatment and self-pay treatment where you bear the full cost.
+Self-pay treatment may involve higher costs.

-• Treatment-Based Variation: The above are estimates only.
-Costs may vary based on treatment content.
+• Variation by Treatment Content: The above is only an estimate.
+Costs may vary depending on treatment content.

-• Our Clinic’s Costs: Costs vary by dental clinic.
-Our clinic explains cost estimates in advance for your peace of mind.
+• Costs at Our Clinic: Costs vary by dental clinic.
+Our clinic strives to explain cost estimates in advance for your peace of mind.

-• Medical Expense Deduction: Medical expenses exceeding certain annual amounts may qualify for medical expense deductions.
-Please keep receipts carefully.
+• Medical Expense Deduction: If medical expenses paid in one year exceed a certain amount, they may be eligible for medical expense deduction.
+Please keep your receipts carefully.

 Advance Cost Confirmation

-If you have concerns about costs, please feel free to inquire during reservation or phone consultations.
+If you have concerns about costs, please feel free to inquire when making reservations or calling with questions.

-7. Next Appointment and Payment: For Continued Treatment
+7. Next Appointment and Payment: For Continuous Treatment

-After completing first visit examinations and counseling, we’ll schedule your next treatment appointment.
+After completing initial examination and consultation, please schedule your next treatment appointment.

 Next Appointment

-We’ll determine your next appointment date and time based on the treatment plan in consultation with the dentist.
+In consultation with the dentist, we will determine your next appointment date and time based on the treatment plan.

 Payment

-Please pay first visit and examination fees at reception.
+Please pay initial consultation fees and examination fees at reception.

 Treatment for cavities and periodontal disease typically requires multiple visits.
-Continued visits based on the dentist’s treatment plan are important.
+It is important to continue visiting according to the treatment plan developed by the dentist.

-• Fundamental Treatment Achievement: Continued visits help prevent recurrence of cavities and periodontal disease in treated areas.
+• Achieving Fundamental Treatment: Through continuous visits, we help prevent recurrence of cavities and periodontal disease in treated areas as much as possible.

-• Recurrence Prevention: Regular post-treatment maintenance prevents recurrence and maintains healthy conditions.
+• Recurrence Prevention: Regular maintenance after treatment helps prevent recurrence and maintain healthy conditions.

 • Early Detection and Treatment: Regular checkups enable early detection and treatment of cavities and periodontal disease.